Czech prosecutors seek to charge former PM Necas

 "On top of that, there was no agreement on offering posts in return for parliamentary resignations.
 Therefore it is not clear to me what I should be charged with," he said in a statement.

-Some Czech commentators and lawyers have sided with Necas's view and the case could thus help to define the line between political horse-trading and unacceptable behaviour.
+Some Czech commentators and lawyers have sided with Necas's view and the case could thus help to define the line between political horse-trading and unacceptable behavior.

 Jiri Rusnok, a leftist ally of President Milos Zeman, has replaced Necas and his full cabinet is expected to be appointed on Wednesday.
 But this is unlikely to end the country's political crisis.
 Rusnok lacks the support of any main political party and has little chance of winning a vote of confidence.